linuxhw/hw-probe/INSTALL.md

 Install on Manjaro
 ------------------

-For Manjaro 18 and later:
+For Manjaro 18 and newer:

     sudo pacman -S hw-probe